 This program is listed on the BC Transfer Guide under Block Transfer

 In order to access your online course, you will need to have a computer with:

 Approximately two weeks before your course starts, you will receive an email with login information and details about ordering your textbook.
-If you live within the Victoria area, you can pick up the materials in person if you prefer.
-For information on the UVic Bookstore, visit their website.
+If you live within the Victoria area, you can pick up the materials in person at the UVic Bookstore.

 The cost for textbooks depends on the course, as courses may have required or optional textbooks.
 Some courses also require web-based readings.

 Yes, you have the same access to the library as all students at the University of Victoria.
 The library has both online and on-site tutorials to help you familiarize yourself with the system.
 Check the UVic library website to learn more about the services available.

 Instructors set the evaluation criteria for each course.
 Within the course, grades may be a combination of assignments and/or quizzes and/or reports.

 The Division of Continuing Studies (DCS) offers bursaries in the Fall and Spring terms to assist learners in furthering their education.
 Bursaries are awarded to learners who can display evidence of a commitment to lifelong learning and who can demonstrate financial need.
 Visit the Info for Students page for details and deadlines.

 You can view and change your contact information (telephone number, mailing address, email address) in the online student registration system.
 You can also view and print off your unofficial transcripts.
 For more information on how to access your student profile, login and visit the My Account section.

 If your first language is not English, you must submit proof of English proficiency (TOEFL 90 on the online test or 575 on the paper-based test, with no section less than 20; or IELTS 6.5, with no individual component less than 6.0).